How to Ace Your VCE Biology Exam

 Review your answers

-If time allows, always review your answers.
+If you have time left over (and you should!), always review your answers.
 Check for mistakes, ensure clarity, and confirm you’ve answered all parts of the question.

 How to handle exam stress